 The track remained until demolition of the pier in 1978 following storm damage thus isolating the pier head.

 The centuries-old ferry link between Southampton and Hythe is an essential service.
 The 2100 feet (640 metres) long Hythe Pier was built in 1880 and from 1909 used hand-worked rail trolleys to convey luggage and goods.
-In 1921 a new 2 feet (610mm) gauge 3rd rail electric tramway replaced the original 'baggage line' using ex World War 1 battery locomotives adapted to 3rd rail operation running with 2 passenger coaches, a driving trailer coach and a luggage trolley.
+In 1921 a new 2 feet (610mm) gauge 3rd rail electric tramway replaced the original 'baggage line' using two ex World War 1 battery locomotives adapted to 3rd rail operation running with 2 passenger coaches, a driving trailer coach and a luggage trolley.
 The locomotives celebrated their centenary in 2017.

 This unique train still provides a vital link in Southampton's public transport network.